 At least course taken for the major must be on the time period before 1500.
 Click on the list below for a list of classes that fulfill this requirement:

 15 units of additional, elective history credits will complete the major.
 Any HIST course, except Tier 1 Gen Eds (HIST 150s and 160s), can count as electives.

 Studying Law?
 The History Department also offers a Double Major in History and Law.

 History and Law double majors must satisfy all the requirements of the History major.
-The School of Government and Public Policy (SGPP) gives History and Law double majors credit for twelve units of History coursework.
-SGPP gives six units of introductory SGPP course credit for HIST 301 and HIST 498 in place of SGPP 300A and 300B and awards six units of Law elective course credit for any two of the following HIST courses:
+The School of Government and Public Policy (SGPP) gives History and Law double majors credit for up to twelve units of History coursework.
+SGPP allows students who declare the double major to take HIST 301 and HIST 498 in place of SGPP 300A and 300B and awards six units of Law elective course credit for any two of the following HIST courses: